 A mere forecast of expenditure does not give entitlement to a grant.
-This is why the final grant amount cannot be calculated until the Commission has received the final activity report and the final statement of expenditure.
+This is why the exact amount of the final grant cannot be calculated until the Commission has received the final activity report and the final statement of expenditure.
 The expenditure that is committed to the implementation of the action must be justified by invoices or equivalent supporting documents, in order to be accepted as actual expenditure.
 It must also relate to actual rather than inputted costs.